Skip to main content

 • Speed settings: 4

-The one downside?
-It is not a quiet fan.
-At over 80dB, it was the loudest fan we tested, about on par with a garbage disposal at its highest setting.
+The only downside we discovered is that it’s not a quiet fan.
+At over 80dB, it was the loudest fan we tested, about on par with garbage disposal at its highest setting.
 Even at its lowest setting, the noise level is about the same as a traditional air conditioner.
+This might be a concern if you're looking for a fan that won't disturb your sleep or work environment.

-If you want a solid fan that moves a lot of air and don’t mind making an investment (or a lot of noise), we’d recommend the XPower FC-200.
+If you want a solid fan that moves high volumes of air and you don’t mind the noise, we’d recommend investing in the XPower FC-200.

 Pros